-All course materials are loaded in Blackboard (BB).
-If you want a copy of the lecture slides you must download them from BB before class.
+All course materials are loaded in Blackboard (BB) after the class.

-Course Rationale: Greetings and welcome to Speech 1311!
+Course Rationale: Greetings and welcome to Speech 1318!
 Although this course is usually taken as a requirement for most students, it is my personal goal as an instructor that you leave this semester with information that is valuable to you in your personal and professional lives.
 Overall, it is my wish that you find the course much more useful than just getting the "required grade".
 I believe you'll find the course challenging, interesting and rewarding as well.
 Please feel free to visit me during office hours, or contact me via e-mail or telephone with any questions, comments, ideas or concerns that you may have.
 I look forward to forging ahead together into the world of communication.

+Required Text and Materials: Adler, R. B., Rosenfeld, L. B., & Proctor, R. F. (2015).
+Interplay,

-Required Text and Materials: Ronald B. Adler and George Rodman, Understanding Human Communication, 12th ed.
-(New York: Oxford University Press, Inc., 2014).
-ISBN-978-0-19-933432-2
+13th ed.
+New York: Oxford University Press, Inc.

+ISBN-978-0-19-939048-9

-- 2 Green scantrons - 1 3-ring binder (optional)
+- 3 Green scantrons

+- 1 3-ring binder (optional)

-Computer access for typed assignments, e-mail and blackboard access.
+- Computer access for typed assignments, e-mail and blackboard access.